-The Risk Management Office provides assistance when risk due to injury, damage or loss has been established by The Evergreen State College.
+The Risk Management Office provides assistance when risk due to injury, damage, or loss has been established by The Evergreen State College.

-- when evidence of coverage is requested by the owner, vendor or lessor of land, facilities, or equipment being leased, rented or used by the College for its operations
+- when evidence of coverage is requested by the owner, vendor or lessor of land, facilities, or equipment being leased, rented or used by the College for its operations.

-- when evidence of coverage is requested by another party for whom the College employees perform services and/or activities as part of an agreement
+- when evidence of coverage is requested by another party for whom the College employees perform services and/or activities as part of an agreement.

 - when evidence of coverage is needed for general or vehicle liability covered by the Self Insurance Liability Program.

-Art exhibits that are on loan providing the exhibit is itemized as to object (description or title), the value is stated on the listing, the dates of coverage are specified, the method of conveyance is detailed, and the listing is filed with the Director of Business Services, Risk Management office prior to the start of the exhibit.
+Art exhibits that are on loan providing the exhibit is itemized as to object (description or title), the value is stated on the listing, the dates of coverage are specified, the method of conveyance is detailed, and the listing is filed with the Associate Vice President of Business Services, Risk Management office prior to the start of the exhibit.
 In the case of exhibits on loan, a release signed loan agreement must be obtained from the owner for filing with the listing.
 Note that this only provides coverage through the tort claim process where the state must be found to be wholly or partially negligent.

 A highway crash or any non-highway damage to a state vehicle - or your privately owned vehicle while driving on state business - must be reported to the Department of Enterprise Services, Office of Risk Management within 48 hours of the incident.

-The college purchases commercial insurance in certain circumstances:
+The college purchases commercial insurance in certain circumstances.

 - Loss of Rents: The College purchases loss of rents insurance on all College housing facilities.
 This insurance is to provide a continuation of rental income on housing facilities in the event of fire or other hazards.

 - Surety Bonds: This bond protects the college against major losses sustained through fraudulent or dishonest acts of any employee of the college.
 All suspected losses due to theft, embezzlement, or other dishonest acts need to be reported immediately to campus Police Services.
-Police Services will promptly prepare a report and advise the Director of Business Services who in turn will give proper notification to the State Auditor, State Risk Manager, and Internal Auditor.
+Police Services will promptly prepare a report and advise the Associate Vice President of Business Services who in turn will give proper notification to the State Auditor, State Risk Manager, and Internal Auditor.